 We conduct education programs by hosting and leading history tours to Battlefields and historic sites in Normandy, France and will add the Shenandoah Valley in 2019.
 Our volunteers present and exhibit at State sponsored teacher workshops each year and we plan to host one local workshop each year.
 These highlight the teacher resources we have and how our history can be used to fulfill nearly all of VA SOLs in social studies.
 We also travel to or host community groups such as scouts and DAR/SAR chapters to tell the selfless service thru the history of our citizen soldiers.

 Finally, we support an annual reunion conference and banquet for veterans, current members of the regiment, families and descendants, and their guests.
 We host an annual Veterans 5K Race that is open to the community and provide facilities and resources for Post 116 of the 29th Division Association, Inc. to conduct its programs.
-These bring our generations of citizens soldiers and their families together with the larger community to help pass the heritage, history and legacy each year.
+These bring our generations of citizens soldiers and their families together every year with the larger community to help pass the heritage, history and legacy to others.